NICOLE BURGESS

 MY Education and training

-I hold a Master’s degree in Counselling Psychology and am a registered clinical counsellor (RCC) with the British Columbia Association of Clinical Counsellors.
-In addition, I am an accredited music therapist with the Canadian Music Therapy Association.
-I continue to attend conferences, seminars and other learning opportunities in order to keep up to date in my knowledge and practice.
+I hold a Master’s degree in Counselling Psychology and am a Registered Clinical Counsellor (RCC) with the British Columbia Association of Clinical Counsellors.
+I am also a Certified Music Therapist with the Canadian Music Therapy Association.
+I regularly attend conferences, seminars, and other professional development opportunities to stay current in my knowledge and practice, and to continue growing both personally and professionally.

 MY Approach

-I use a strength-based, trauma informed approach.
-I am trained in and draw from several therapeutic practices including Acceptance and Commitment Therapy (ACT), EMDR, Gottman Method, Neurosequential Model of Therapeutics (NMT), mindfulness, and the creative arts.
-Regardless of the therapeutic practice, I work to get to know you, to help you better understand your thoughts and feelings and work towards healing and growth.
+I use a strength-based, trauma-informed approach to therapy.
+I hold advanced training in Satir Transformational Systemic Therapy (STST), which forms the foundation of my work.
+I also draw and am trained in several therapeutic approaches, including Acceptance and Commitment Therapy (ACT), EFT and EFIT (Sue Johnson), EMDR, the Gottman Method, the Neurosequential Model of Therapeutics (NMT), mindfulness, and the creative arts.
+Regardless of the approach, my priority is getting to know you, helping you better understand your thoughts and feelings, and supporting you on your path toward healing and growth.

 I am a service provider for First Nations Health Authority (FNHA), Crime Victim Assistance Program (CVAP) and ICBC.

-I work with children (10 years and older), Teens, Adults and Couples facing challenges related to:
+I work with Teens, Adults and Couples facing challenges related to: